 There must be clear communication between the physicians that clarifies the nature of the attendant physician’s inquiry.
 In other words, if the conversation leads the attendant physician to rely on the consulted physician’s response when making a treatment decision and the patient suffers harm, there could be liability for both physicians.
 The legal questions are “was there a physician-patient relationship between the consulted physician and the patient” and “did the consulted physician owe a duty of due care to the other physician’s patient?”

-In looking at sentinel events, we have learned that communication is the leading cause of bad outcomes.
+In looking at sentinel events, we have learned that communication is one of the leading causes of bad outcomes.
 This is the case in curbside consults: Communication of all the necessary information to make good clinical advice is critical.

 - Clarify the nature of the consult.